 To achieve a LEED rating, a wholebuilding approach must be used.
-Credits must be earned in several categories, including site selection and configuration, water efficiency, energy, indoor air quality, and sustainable building materials.
+Credits must be earned in several categories, including site selection and configuration, water efficiency, energy, indoor air quality, and sus-

+Many Federal agencies mandate that new and remodeled buildings meet a minimum level of sustainable design certification.
+LEED is now recognized and accepted internationally to assess building performance and adherence to sustainable design goals. tainable building materials.
 In addition, the USGBC recognizes the effectiveness and benefits to whole-building efficiency that commissioning can achieve, making commissioning a mandatory requirement for LEED certification.